eugeniomorocho/ComputerVision/README.md

 # Computer Vision

-Welcome to the GitHub repository for the Computer Vision course.
-This repository is designed to provide you with hands-on experience and in-depth understanding of fundamental AI topics.
-The notebooks include both coding exercises and project-based activities, and were created using Python 3 as the interpreter.
+Welcome to the GitHub repository for the Computer Vision course at Yachay Tech University.
+This repository is designed to provide you with hands-on experience and in-depth understanding of fundamental deep learning-based artificial perception topics.
+The repository includes both coding exercises and project-based activities, and were created using Python 3.x as the interpreter.

 ## Getting Started
 1. Clone this repository to your local machine:

    ```